mussietesfay/mussietesfay/README.md

 <h3 align="center">I am a passionate full-stack web developer.
 I enjoy working on all kinds of tech.</h3>
 - 🔭 I’m currently available **for new opportunities**

-- 👯 I’m looking to collaborate on **full-stack web developer Development Projects**
+- 👯 I’m looking to collaborate on **full-stack Development Projects**

 - 👨‍💻 All of my projects are available at [https://www.mussiewebdeveloper.com/](https://www.mussiewebdeveloper.com/)